-315-316.
+[315-316.
 PUSHKIN.
-Throughout the year.
+Throughcut the year.
 Credit three hours a term.
 Prerequisite, proficiency in Russian.
 Hours to be arranged.
-Mr. NABOKOV.
+Mr. NABAKOV.
+Not offered in 1954-55.]

-[317-318.
-THE MODERNIST MOVEMENT IN RUSSIAN LITERATURE

-FROM ITS SOURCE TO OUR TIME: POETRY AND PROSE.
+317-318.
+THE MODERNIST MOVEMENT IN RUSSIAN LITERATURE FROM ITS SOURCE TO OUR TIME: POETRY AND PROSE.
 Throughout the year.
 Credit three hours a term.
 Prerequisite, proficiency in Russian.
 Hours to be arranged.
 Mr. NABOKOV.
-Not offered in 1953-54.]